MOT brake guide

 Longer stopping distance

-Reduced braking performance may point to worn pads, discs or other brake faults.
+Reduced braking performance may point to worn pads, discs or another brake fault.

 Pulling under braking

-Uneven braking can suggest brake imbalance, sticking components or pad issues.
+Uneven braking can suggest imbalance, sticking calipers or worn components.

 Visible thin pads

-If you can see very little pad material through the wheel, arrange inspection.
+If very little pad material is visible through the wheel, arrange inspection.

 • 1Listen for squealing, scraping or grinding when braking.